Green-Hat-fd/portfolio/index.md

 **_Feature(s)_**

-- A saving system (saves the current currency and options)
+- A self-made saving system (saves the current currency and options)
 - Power-ups that will apply to the ship
 - Replayability: defeat "the good guys" to earn more Scraps (currency) and upgrade your ship to become better at defeating them